-The disease is carried from one tree to another by small insects and once as starts only through the cutting of the trees can it be stopped Blossoms have withered and small fruit has shriveled.
+The disease is carried from one tree to another by small insects and once 1. starts only through the cutting of the trees can it be stopped Blossoms have withered and small fruit has shriveled.
 Limbs are rotting and the orchards are being destroyed in the spread of the disease.
-Experts are being summoned to aid in the cutting which will be started the first of June in the hope of saving the trees whose
+Experts are being summoned to aid in the cutting which will be started the first of June in the hope of saving the trees whose fruit already has perished.

 Oppose Common Soda Cups.

-Asheville.-After going on record a Hedden, Jackson, no error.
-Spruce opposing the use of common drinking cups at soda fountains and recommending the use of individual cups instead, the Southeastern Sanitary Association, in session here selected the following officers who will serve during the coming year: President Dr. C. W. Coker, Hartsville, S. C.: secretary and treasurer, Dr. Clarence E Smith, Greenville, S. C.; vice presidents, who also constitute the executive committee, V. V. Kelsey, Erwin Tenn.; A. V. Woods, Brunswick, Ga.; E. M. Williams, Richmond, Va.; J. A. Hayne, Columbia, S. C.; Henry Hanson, Jacksonville, Fla.
+Asheville.-After going on record as opposing the use of common drinking cups at soda fountains and recommending the use of individual cups instead, the Southeastern Sanitary Association, in session here selected the following officers who will serve during the coming year: President, Dr. C. W. Coker, Hartsville, S. C.; secretary and treasurer, Dr. Clarence E Smith, Greenville, S. C.; vice presidents, who also constitute the executive committee, V. V. Kelsey, Erwin Tenn.; A. V. Woods, Brunswick, Ga.
+E. M. Williams, Richmond, Va.; J. A Hayne, Columbia, S. C.; Henry Hanson, Jacksonville, Fla.

 County Superintendents Adjourn.

 Wilmington.-The county superintendent of the Southeastern district closed their annual meeting in this city.
 Supt.
-J. Y. Joyner and L. C Brogden and N. C. Newbold of the State Department of Education were in attendance and joined in the discussions.
+J. Y. Joyner and L. C. Brogden and N. C. Newbold of the State Department of Education were in attendance and joined in the discussions.
 The meeting of the superintendents was held in connection with the big educational rally.

 Organizing Cream Routes.
-Asheville .- J. A. Arey of the North Carolina Experiment Station, at West Raleigh, has gone to Asheville to work in western North Carolina in the interest of the establishment of cream routes which will be served by local creameries and to advise the dairymen of the western countles of the state of the best methods of conducting their operations.
+Asheville .- J. A. Arey of the North Carolina Experiment Station, at West Raleigh, has gone to Asheville to work in western North Carolina in the interest of the establishment of cream routes which will be served by local creameries and to advise the dairymen of the western counties of the ducting their operations.